Stockflare/blog/_posts/2015-02-24-can-investing-be-fun.markdown

 image: http://i.imgur.com/6RKdKha.gif
 ---

 To the average Joe like me, the world of stock trading is an impenetrable, complex minefield.
 Filled with countless statistics, mind-boggling ratios and deafening noise.
 Then of course, there comes a time when you actually need to open a brokerage account to trade with (good luck).
-Welcome to the world of unneessary confusion, hefty fees and commissions.
+Welcome to the world of unnecessary confusion, hefty fees and commissions.

 Trading doesn't exactly look like a trip to Disneyland, right?
 Perhaps that's why many people choose ISAs and Robo-Advisors.